seadavis/Grateful.xUnit/README.md

 Every test in Grateful must be specified in a collection.

-The most basic testing class in the Unit Test is the <a href="https://github.com/seadavis/Grateful.xUnit/blob/main/test/Grateful.xUnit.Tests/HttpCollections.cs">HttpCollections.cs</a> class.
+The most basic testing class in the test project is the <a href="https://github.com/seadavis/Grateful.xUnit/blob/main/test/Grateful.xUnit.Tests/HttpCollections.cs">HttpCollections.cs</a> class.
 It uses the collection called, "ASP.NET Working collection" which is specified like so,

 ```csharp
 [CollectionDefinition("ASP.NET Working Collection")]